 Copyblogger Media knows how to build interest in their podcasts.
-This excerpt would almost compel one to click the headline and listen to it:
+This excerpt would certainly compel one to click the headline and listen to it:

 Sometimes, search users exit a page because they can’t identify the promise.
 A promise gives them a reason to stay and see the end of the article or video.

 Dr. Jonny Bowden, founder of Unleash Your Thin, builds interest in his blog posts by giving people hope in their weight loss struggles.
 His blog tells you right off the bat that you don’t have to starve to meet your goal.